Mapfile configuration¶

 This is a fake template, but this is required by the querier and for the filter.

-should also define metadata, with a METADATA
+The LAYER should also define metadata, with a METADATA section.
+For example:

 "gml_include_items" "all"